Stock market today: Wall Street inches higher toward edge of bull market

 NEW YORK (AP) — U.S. stocks are drifting Tuesday amid a vacuum of market-moving data, while U.S. regulators shook the cryptocurrency world again by filing charges against another mega player in the industry.

-The S&P 500 was 0.2% higher in midday trading, and it's near the edge of what traders call a bull market.
+The S&P 500 was mostly unchanged in afternoon trading, and it's near the edge of what traders call a bull market.
 It's almost 20% above where it was in mid-October, as a long-predicted recession has yet to hit and excitement around artificial intelligence has helped a select group of stocks to soar.

 This upcoming week has few top-tier economic reports and corporate earnings updates to help Wall Street answer its main question.
 It wants to know which will happen first: a recession or inflation falling enough to get the Federal Reserve to start cutting interest rates, which have climbed so high they’ve hurt various parts of the economy.